Jonaspng/CVWO_frontend/README.md

 <h1 align="center">Express ToDoList</h2>
 <p align="center">Quick and easy solution to a digital ToDoList</p>
 <p align="center">This application is built as my submission for <a href = "https://www.comp.nus.edu.sg/~vwo/">CVWO</a> Holiday Assignment</p>
 <p align="center">Please note that this page only contains the source code for the frontend of the application.
-Please click <a href = "https://github.com/Jonaspng/CVWO_backend"> here<a/> to access the source code for the backend API of this application.</p>
+Please click <a href = "https://github.com/Jonaspng/CVWO_backend"> here<a/> to access the source code for the Ruby on Rails backend API of this application.</p>
 <p align = "center">
   <img src = "https://img.shields.io/github/last-commit/Jonaspng/CVWO_frontend?logo=Github"/>
   <img src = "https://img.shields.io/github/forks/Jonaspng/cvwo_frontend?logo=Github"/>